tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Dashboards can be used to consolidate multiple reports into one view.
 Structuring reports as parts of dashboards help to create a robust reporting platform based off of a digital dashboard.

-Describe Panel as an open-source Python library that allows users to integrate widgets, plots, images, and text into a single dashboard.
+Share that Panel is an open-source Python library that allows users to integrate widgets, plots, images, and text into a single dashboard.
 Panel empowers and enables Python developers to create dashboards using a language they already know: Python.

-* Panel offers a one-stop-shop for data visualization (curated to a specific reporting objective) where users leverage data visualizations and reports to evaluate KPIs.
+* Panel offers a one-stop shop for data visualization (curated to a specific reporting objective) where users leverage data visualizations and reports to evaluate KPIs.

 * Indicate that Panel supports integration with each of the plotting libraries learned so far (i.e., Pandas, Matplotlib, hvPlot, Plotly).